Risk management

 Specific insurance coverage of the risks related to cybersecurity

-Specific training for Group employees on cyber risks, common vulnerabilities, phishing and spam
+Specific training on cyber risks, common vulnerabilities, phishing and spam and phishing simulations

-Leading sector suppliers that guarantee maximum levels of security and performance, the service levels of which are defined by contract and monitored
+Leading sector suppliers with maximum levels of security defined and monitored

 Description